Dessie Grew: Paramilitary career

 His brother Seamus Grew had also been killed in disputed circumstances by an undercover E4A squad on the outskirts of Armagh in 1982.
 Grew had stated weeks before his death that in the event of his death that he wished to be laid beside Seamus.
 In line with his wishes, Grew was buried at Armagh City cemetery in October 1990.
 Gerry Adams gave the oration at his funeral, calling him "a freedom fighter, a patriot and a decent upstanding Irish citizen".

 Aftermath

-The family of McCaughey claimed that Grew and McCaughey were ambushed after a stake out by the SAS.
+The family of McCaughey claimed that Grew and McCaughey were ambushed after a stakeout by the SAS.
 In January 2002, Justice Weatherup, a Northern Ireland High Court Judge ordered that official military document relating to the shooting should be disclosed.
 However, PSNI Chief Constable Hugh Orde had the ruling overturned on appeal in January 2005.

 In April and May 2012, an inquest in front of a jury was held.
 Reaching its verdict after hearing weeks of evidence, the jury ruled that the SAS had used "reasonable force" during the operation and that the IRA men's own actions had contributed to their deaths.